Rolling EDF-Cornell Fast Grants

 Overview

 We understand that transformative change often requires acting in the moment, when opportunities for science, defense of science in U.S. Federal policymaking, or policy engagement are both truly urgent and significant.
-Therefore, in addition to our annual Environmental Defense Fund-Cornell Request for Proposals that funds projects via a Research Track or Impact Track, we will also offer up to four Rolling Fast Grants each academic year, providing the agility and support needed to deliver meaningful results when timing is critical.
+Therefore, in addition to our annual Environmental Defense Fund-Cornell Request for Proposals that funds projects via a Research Track or Impact Track, we now offer up to four EDF-Cornell Fast Grants for $5-25K each academic year, providing the agility and support needed to deliver meaningful results when timing is critical.
 We will endeavor to review and respond to these proposals within two weeks and will make funding available as soon as possible thereafter.

 Purpose

-The Rolling EDF-Cornell Fast Grants program provides flexible funding to support EDF and Cornell teams in addressing time-sensitive, short-term (less than 12 months) opportunities with concrete deliverables.
+The Rolling EDF-Cornell Fast Grants program provides flexible funding to support EDF and Cornell teams to collaboratively address time-sensitive, short-term (less than 12 months) opportunities with concrete deliverables.

 Funding Amount